alefaso-lucky/flying-sauce-r/README.md

 👥 Team Collaboration
 ---------------------

-Developed by a team of 4 university students — with rotating ownership of backend logic, frontend design, and integration.
+Developed by a team of 4 university students, with rotating ownership of backend logic, frontend design, and integration.
 The project promoted:

 * 🛠️ Version control with Git